pfrazee/vitra/README.md

 console.log(tx.response) // => 4
 ```

-As you can see, Vitra is almost like a programmable database.
-We're interacting entirely with the DB using its contract's API.
+As you can see, Vitra is a programmable database.
+We're interacting with the DB using the contract's API.

 To verify the execution, we can use one of two methods: `verify()` or `monitor()`.
 The difference is whether we want to persistently verify or not; monitor will watch for new updates and verify them continuously.